Main menu:

 That concludes the course.
 I hope this thought process will help you plan and deliver really memorable story presentations.
 If you can, have someone video your story presentation and post it on YouTube.
 I will provide a link to your video for others taking this course to help them create memorable interpretive story presentation experiences.

+You can start this course at any time and complete the course at your own pace.
 Course tuition is $200.00, which includes e-books, handouts, video instruction and contact with the course coach when you need to via phone, e-mail or SKYPE.